 The Favourite might be a period drama, but it plays like a dark comedy- a mix of British wit and Wes Anderson-style quirkiness.
 Embedded within its many laughs and surreal moments is a scathing critique of aristocratic corruption, dialing up the one percent’s lavish infatuations at the expense of their political duties.
 Such wealth, however, is no substitute for true happiness, as Director Yorgos Lanthimos frames the side-effects of this lifestyle on its pitiful, ailing Queen.
 He also provides the most tragic use of rabbits I’ve seen from a film in recent memory.

 It’s the 19th Century, and the English Monarchy is engaged in a costly war with France and its European neighbors.
 The high-ranking bourgeois and politicians, however, would rather focus on more pressing matters like cake-eating, parties and a questionable obsession with duck-racing.
 Within the confines of Queen Anne’s palace, they engage in “why not” activities so pompous that anyone outside their social circle (i.e. the audience) can’t help but find them hilarious.
-When they do discuss the financial implications of war, it’s less about moral concerns than keeping all relationships between royalty and land-owning subjects stable enough to not incite backlash.
+When the financial implications of war are discussed, it’s less about moral concerns than keeping all relationships between royalty and land-owning subjects stable enough to not incite backlash.

 Sadly the Queen, played by Olivia Colman, doesn’t offer much input to these massive problems.
 She might inhabit the royal title, but Queen Anne is not “in charge” per say due to her mentally unstable and irrational behavior.
 Most decrees are made in Anne’s stead by Sarah Churchill (Rachel Weisz), the Queen’s close friend and confident who nevertheless seems intent on raising local taxes for the war effort.
 Sarah has a sharp tongue and makes blunt insults to Queen Anne’s face, but she still views herself as a loyal servant to the Crown and its subjects.
 And, for a brief period, she is Anne’s biggest source of comfort around the palace.